aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 Then you extract the zip file and put the contents in a cloud synced or local folder of your choice.

 Done!
 You can now create any number of notes in that folder.
 For hierarchy, you can use folders and sub-folders.

-Notes can be txt or md files and they will be encrypted with your password.
+Notes can be `txt` or `md` files and they will be encrypted with your password.

+By default, only `diary` folder (if it exists) is encrypted.
+You can learn more about changing this setting [here](#custen).

 ![Sublime Notebook: how it looks like](https://user-images.githubusercontent.com/4047597/35737506-c78a8d0a-0851-11e8-8d90-cd71117b08c7.png)